CaNS-World/CaNS/README.md

 ## Usage

-### Input files
+### Input file

-The input (header) files inside the `src/` folder, `setup.h90` and `bc.h90` setup a case. `setup.h90` sets most of the physical and computational parameters, and `bc.h90` the boundary conditions for the Pressure and velocity fields, together with some options for forcing the flow and inflow/outflow conditions.
-The comments in these files make them self-explanatory.
+The input file `dns.in` sets up a case, i.e. the physical and computational parameters, boundary conditions, etc. See `src/INFO_INPUT.md` for a detailed description of the input file.

-In the `examples/` folder are examples of these files for several canonical flows.
+In the `examples/` folder are examples input files for several canonical flows.

-The files `out1d.h90`, `out2d.h90` and `out3d.h90` in `src/` set which data are written in 1-, 2- and 3-dimensional output files, respectively.
-The corresponding output frequency is also set in `setup.h90`.
+Also, files `out1d.h90`, `out2d.h90` and `out3d.h90` in `src/` set which data are written in 1-, 2- and 3-dimensional output files, respectively. *The code should be recompiled after editing these three files*.

 ### Compilation

-After modifying files `setup.h90`, `bc.h90` and `out?d.h90`, the code should be compiled.

 The prerequisites are the following: